 What Is Auditory Processing Disorder?

-With the right therapy, kids with APD can be successful in school and life.
+With the right strategies, kids with APD can be successful in school and life.
 Early diagnosis is important.
-If the condition isn't caught and treated early, a child can have speech and language delays or problems learning in school.
+If the condition is not identified and managed early, a child is at risk for listening and learning problems at home and school.

 Trouble Understanding Speech

 Kids with APD are thought to sense sound normally because they usually can hear sounds that are delivered one at a time in a very quiet environment (such as a sound-treated room).
 The problem is that they usually don't easily recognize slight differences between sounds in words, even when the sounds are loud enough to be heard.